 - Information for persons with disabilities can be found at MyFWC.com/ADA.

 - If you have any questions about this material, please call the Fish and Wildlife Conservation Commission at 850-265-3676 (TDD 800-955-8771).

 - The FWC is not responsible for protection of personal property and will not be liable for theft of or damage to personal property.

 - Please report the location of any sick or extremely skinny deer to the Chronic Wasting Disease hotline, toll free at 866-293-9282

 - The Florida Forest Service requires a fee at some day-use areas and all campgrounds.
 Hunters are exempt from paying day-use fees 2 weeks prior to and during scheduled hunts.
 All campground and other fees apply.
 For information on general recreation and fees, please contact the Florida Forest Service at 850-681-5950.

 - No person shall operate any vehicle on managed lands controlled by the FFS at a speed greater than 30 mph, unless otherwise posted.

 - Construction of permanent or semi-permanent structures on state forests is prohibited.

-- The Florida Forest Service management plans include prescribed burning most months of the year.
-For personal safety reasons, area users should contact the FFS for information and location of burn areas, 850-488-1871.
+- Florida Forest Service management includes prescribed burning and timber management most months of the year, including hunting seasons.
+Area users should contact the Florida Forest Service for information and location of burn areas, 850-681-5950.